-RELB 464 Romans 2 An exegetical study of Paul's most complete summation of the Christian gospel. -3 units RELB 465, 466, 467 New Testament Exegesis, I, II, III 3, 3, , 3 units RELB 468 Daniel 2 2-3 units RELB 469 Revelation 2 2-3 units RELB 484Seminar: Problems in Biblical Studies2Prerequisite: Consent of the instructor.2 2-4 units RELB 494 Fieldwork in Middle East ArchaeologyIPrerequisite: Consent of the instructor.I 8 units RELB 499 Directed Study I SECTION A: Limited to students majoring in religion and ministerial studies.
-SECTION B: Prerequisite: Consent of the instructor.
-4 units Graduate level RELB 505 Canon, Manuscripts, and Versions of the Bible 3 The formation of the Old and New Testaments, their transmission in manuscridevelopment of textual criticism, and the history and an evaluation of the English v I-4 units pts, the versions.
-RELB 506 The Pentateuch 3 -4 units The place of the Pentateuch in the Old Testament, followed by an investigation of themes, such as Creation and Fall, election and promise, law and covenant, wanderin wilderness. f its key gs in the RELB 507 Wisdom Books of the Old Testament 8-4 units The meaning and role of wisdom in Israel and in surrounding nations, followed examination of the Old Testament wisdom literature: Job, Proverbs, Ecclesiastes, and Psalms. d by an l certain RELB 508 Eighth-Century Prophets 3 The prophetic movement in eighth-century Israel followed by a detailed study of a passages from the writings of the eighth-century prophets.
-3-4 units selected RELB 545 Biblical Archaeology 3 The Bible in its religious, cultural, and political environment as illuminated by discov modern archaeology.
-3-4 units veries of RELB 554 The Gospels 3 A study of the Gospels that includes an examination of the synoptic problem, and an of major passages.
-3-4 units exegesis RELB 555, 556, 557 Old Testament Exegesis I, II, III 3-4 un Prerequisite: Working knowledge of Hebrew; consent of the instructor.
-3-4 un its each RELB 558 Old Testament Theology The major theological concepts of the Old Testament with a view to their impact on C life and thought.
-4 units Christian RELB 559 New Testament Theology An examination of the major theological themes of the teaching of Jesus as set for Gospels, the Kerygma of the primitive Church, the letters of Paul, and the Johannine v 4 units th in the vritings.
-RELB 564 The Letter to the Romans An exegetical study of Paul's most complete summation of the Christian gospel.
-3-4 units RELB 565, 566, 567 New Testament Exegesis I, II, III 3-4 un Prerequisite: Working knowledge of Greek; consent of the instructor. nits each
+RELB 464 Romans An exegetical study of Paul's most complete summation of the Christian gospel.
+2-3 units RELB 465, 466, 467 New Testament Exegesis I, II, III On demand.
+3, 3, 3 units RELB 468 Daniel 2-3 units RELB 469 Revelation 2-3 units RELB 494 Fieldwork in Middle East Archaeology Prerequisite: Consent of the instructor.
+1-8 units RELB 499 Directed Study 1-4 units Graduate level RELB 505 Canon and Versions of the Bible The formation of the Old and New Testaments, their transmission in manusc velopment of textual criticism, and the history and an evaluation of the English 3-4 units cripts, the de- versions.
+RELB 506 The Pentateuch The place of the Pentateuch in the Old Testament followed by an investigati themes, such as Creation and fall, election and promise, law and covenant, want wilderness.
+3-4 units on of its key derings in the RELB 507 Wisdom Books of the Old Testament The meaning and role of wisdom in Israel and in surrounding nations followed nation of the Old Testament wisdom literature: Job, Proverbs, Ecclesiastes Psalms.
+3-4 units by an exami- , and certain RELB 508 Eighth-Century Prophets The prophetic movement in eighth-century Israel followed by a detailed stud passages from the writings of the eighth-century prophets.
+3-4 units ly of selected RELB 545 Biblical Archaeology The Bible in its religious, cultural, and political environment as illuminated h of modern archaeology.
+3-4 units by discoveries RELB 553 The Gospels An introduction to each of the Gospels, an examination of the synoptic prolexegesis of major passages.
+3-4 units olem, and an RELB 555, 556, 557 Old Testament Exegesis I, II, III Prerequisite: Working knowledge of Hebrew.
+3-4 units each RELB 558 Old Testament Theology The major theological concepts of the Old Testament with a view to their impact life and thought.
+4 units t on Christian RELB 559 New Testament Theology An examination of the major theological themes of the teaching of Jesus as se Gospels, the Kerygma of the primitive Church, the letters of Paul, and the Jol ings.
+4 units t forth in the nannine writ- RELB 563 The Letter to the Hebrews An introduction to the book with an exegesis of its text and a consideration theological themes presented.
+3-4 units of the major RELB 564 The Letter to the Romans An exegetical study of Paul's most complete summation of the Christian gospel.
+3-4 units -4 units each RELB 606 Seminar in Near Eastern History and Literature Prerequisite: Consent of the instructor.
+3-4 units